 5. Know what to take and what to leave at home

 If you're writing in Dalplex you won’t be able to take your bag into the exam area with you, so leave your laptop, phone, and other valuables at home if you can.
-If you absolutely need your laptop/phone they'll have opaque plastic bags available for you.
+If you absolutely need your phone, you'll have to turn it off and put it underneath your chair.
 However, make sure you have plenty of writing supplies and any other stationery items that you need.

 6. But don't forget your DalCard/ID

 One thing you absolutely don’t want to forget is your DalCard: you need it (or other photo ID) as identification to be allowed to write your exam!
 If you happen to forget your DalCard, you'll need to make arrangements to see your prof after your exam to verify your ID, which is a bit of a pain to do.
 Always double check your bag before leaving for the exam to make sure you have it.